carlsaturnino/dotfiles/direnv/man/direnv-stdlib.1.md

 DESCRIPTION
 -----------

 Outputs a bash script called the *stdlib*.
 The following commands are included in that script and loaded in the context of an ".envrc".
-Additionnaly to that, it also loads the file in "~/.direnvrc" if it exists.
+In addition, it also loads the file in "~/.direnvrc" if it exists.

 STDLIB
 ------